-ARCHITECTURE OF THE HIVE-BEE.
+ARCHITECTURE OF THE BEE-HIVE.

-Part of a honeycomb, and bees at work.
+Part of a Honeycomb, and Bees at work.

-ALTHOUGH the hive-bee (Apis mellifica) has engaged the attention of the curious from the earliest ages, recent discoveries prove that we are yet only beginning to arrive at a correct knowledge of its wonderful proceedings.
-Pliny informs us that Aristomachus, of Soles, in Cilicia, devoted fifty-eight years to the study; and that Philiscus the Thracian spent his whole life in forests for the purpose of observing them.
+Although the hive-bee (Apis mellifica) has engaged the attention of the curious from the earliest ages, recent discoveries prove that we are yet only beginning to arrive at a correct knowledge of its wonderful proceedings.
+Pliny informs us that Astromachus, of Soles, in Cilicia, devoted fifty-eight years to the study; and that Philiscus the Thracian spent his whole life in forests for the purpose of observing them.
 But in consequence (as we may naturally infer) of the imperfect methods of research, assuming that what they did discover was known to Aristotle, Columella, and Pliny, we are justified in pronouncing the statements of these philosophers, as well as the embellished poetical pictures of Virgil, to be nothing more than conjecture, almost in every particular erroneous.
-It was not indeed till 1712, when glass hives were invented by Maraldi, a mathematician of Nice, that what we may call the in-door proceedings of bees could be observed.
+It was not indeed mathematician of Nice, that what we may call the in-door proceedings of bees could be observed.
 This important invention was soon afterwards taken advantage of by M. Réaumur, who laid the foundation of the more recent discoveries of John Hunter, Schirach, and the Hubers.
 The admirable architecture which bees exhibit in their miniature cities has, by these and other naturalists, been investigated with great care and accuracy.
-We shall endeavour to give as full an account of their wonderful structures as our limits will allow.
+We shall endeavour to give as full an account of the wonderful structures as our limits will allow.
 In this we shall chiefly follow M. Huber, the elder, whose researches appear almost miraculous when we consider that he was blind.

-At the early age of seventeen this remarkable man lost his sight by gutta serena, "the drop serene" of our own Milton.
-But, though cutoff from the sight of Nature's works, he dedicated himself to their study.
-He saw them through the eyes of the admirable woman whom he married; his philosophical reasonings pointed out to her all that he wanted to ascertain; and as she reported to him from time to time the results of his ingenious experiments, he was enabled to complete, by diligent investigation, one of the most accurate and satisfactory accounts of the habits of bees which has ever been produced.
-This venerable naturalist is, we believe, still alive.
+At the early age of seventeen this remarkable man lost his sight by gutta serena, the "drop serene" of our own Milton.
+But though cut off from the sight of Nature's works, he dedicated himself to their study.
+He saw them through the eyes of the admirable woman whom he married; his philosophical reasonings pointed out to her all that he wanted to ascertain; and as she reported to him from time to time the results of his ingenious experiments, he was enabled to complete, by diligent investigation, one of the most accurate and satisfactory accounts of the habits of bees which have ever been produced.

-It had long been known that the bees of a hive consist of three sorts, which were ascertained by M. Réaumur to be distinguished as workers or neuters, constituting the bulk of the population; drones or males, the least numerous class ; and a single female, the queen and mother of the colony.
-Schirach subsequently discovered the very extraordinary fact, which Huber and others have proved beyond doubt, that when a hive is accidentally deprived of a queen, the grub of a worker can be and is fed in a particular manner, so as to become a queen and supply the loss.
-But another discovery of M. Huber is of more importance to the subject of architecture now before us.
-By minute research he ascertained, that the workers, which had been considered by former naturalists to be all alike, are divided into two important classes, nurse-bees and waxmakers.
+It had long been known that the bees of a hive consist of three sorts, which was ascertained by M. Réaumur to be distinguished as workers or neuters, constituting the bulk of the population; drones or males, the least numerous class; and a single female, the queen and mother of the colony.
+Schirach subsequently discovered the very extraordinary fact, which Huber and others have proved beyond doubt, that when a hive is accidentally deprived of a queen, the grub of a worker can be and is fed in a particular manner so as to became a queen and supply the loss.\ But another discovery of M. Huber is of more importance to the subject of architecture now before us.
+By minute research he ascertained that the workers which had been considered by former naturalists to be all alike, are divided into two important classes, nurse-bees and wax-makers, not charged with provisioning the hive.